Ryuki Honda: Wrestle-1 (2018–2020)

-All Japan Pro Wrestling (2020-present)
+All Japan Pro Wrestling (2020–present)

 After Wrestle-1's closure, Honda headed to All Japan Pro Wrestling, promotion for which he made his debut on the first night of the 2020 edition of the Champions Carnival from September 12 where he teamed up with Takao Omori and Black Menso-re in a losing effort against Purple Haze (Izanagi, Zeus and Utamaro) as a result of a six-man tag team match.
 He soon began chasing several of the company's championships.
 On the third night of the AJPW New Year Wars 2022 from January 23, he fell short to Kento Miyahara in a tournament for the vacant Triple Crown Heavyweight Championship.
 At AJPW Champions Night 4: 50th Anniversary Tour on June 9, 2022, Honda teamed up with Shotaro Ashino as "Gungnir of Anarchy" and defeated Twin Towers (Shuji Ishikawa and Kohei Sato) to win the World Tag Team Championship.

 Honda is known to compete in various of the promotion's signature events such as the Champion Carnival, making his first appearance at the 2020 edition where he fought in the A block, failing to score any points after competing against Jake Lee, Shuji Ishikawa, Shotaro Ashino, Shigehiro Irie and T-Hawk.
 Another tournament in which he competed is the Ōdō Tournament, where he made his first appearance at the 2021 edition, where he fell short to Hokuto Omori in the first rounds of September 14.
 At the 2022 edition of the tournament, Honda fell short to Omori again in the first rounds of the competition which took place on August 7.
 As for the World's Strongest Tag Determination League, Honda made his first appearance at the 2021 edition where he teamed up with Koji Iwamoto in the D block where they scored a total of three points after competing against the teams of Kuma Arashi and Koji Doi, Zeus and Shigehiro Irie, and Takao Omori and Isami Kodaka.

+On May 29, 2024, Honda challenged NWA World Heavyweight Champion EC3 for his title, in the first NWA World title match in AJPW in 35 years, and lost.